montefiore-institute/likelihood-free-mcmc/talk/talk.md

 .center.width-70[![](./figures/animation-mh.gif)]

 .footnote[
-- Animation from stata software (too lazy to make my own).
+- Animation from stata software.
 - The transition distribution is also called the proposal distribution in literature.
 ]
 ---